SeshadriRC/Devops/Issues-faced.md

 **Probe Failures**

-we will ask the application team to configure probes properly
+- we will ask the application team to configure probes properly
+- liveness and readiness -> set initial delay seconds to 10

 **Pod crashloopback off**

-We observed a CrashLoopBackOff in the pod due to an OOMKilled event.
+- We observed a CrashLoopBackOff in the pod due to an OOMKilled event.
 We informed the application team and instructed them to allocate sufficient memory.

 **Quota issue**